aksh1t/iOS-Practice-Projects/README.md

 iOS-Practice-Projects
 =====

-These are some projects which I made or while learning iOS.
+These are some projects which I made while learning iOS.
 These projects mostly contain basic stuff, which has been summarised below.
 Note that some of the projects might not display correctly with iOS 7 and above because they have been made with iOS 5 and Xcode 4.6.

 * __Calculator__ - A simple working calculator.